 Mortgage securities that are not issued by U.S. government agencies may have a greater risk of default because neither the U.S. government nor an agency or instrumentality has guaranteed or provided credit support for them.
 The credit quality of most asset-backed securities depends primarily on the credit quality of the underlying assets and the amount of credit support (if any) provided to the securities.
 While securities issued by Ginnie Mae are backed by the full faith and credit of the U.S. government, not all securities of the various U.S. government agencies are, including those of Fannie Mae and Freddie Mac.
 Also, guarantees of principal and interest payments do not apply to market prices, yields or the Fund's share price.
-Although the U.S. government has recently provided financial support to Fannie Mae and Freddie Mac, the U.S. government is not obligated by law to do so and no assurance can be given that the U.S. government will do so in the future.
+Although the U.S. government has recently provided financial support to Fannie Mae and Freddie Mac, the U.S. government will do so in the future.
 Any downgrade of the credit rating of the securities issued by the U.S. government may result in a downgrade of securities issued by its agencies or instrumentalities, including government-sponsored entities.